Older Owned: 1991 Alfa Spyder – Sold?

 August 20, 2021 Update – We just confirmed the listing for this Alfa “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 Originally launched in 1966, Alfa Romeo’s Spider Veloce remained a timeless design that spanned the better part of three decades in four distinct generations.
-1991 saw the U.S. launch of the Series 4 exemplified by classic red over tan leather 36K original mile example currently listed here on Craigslist in King of Prussia, Pennsylvania (Philadelphia) offered at $26,500 currently.
+1991 saw the U.S. launch of the Series 4 exemplified by classic red over tan leather 36K original mile example originally listed in July 2021 on Craigslist in King of Prussia, Pennsylvania (Philadelphia) offered at $26,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Alfa priced between the #3 “Good” appraisal of $17,000 and the #2 “Excellent” estimate of $28,600.